Patient Visitor Policy

 During Coronavirus Response

-- Birth Center patients: 2 support people during labor, delivery and recovery; 1 banded support person in postpartum
+Center patients: One support persons during labor, delivery and recovery; one support person in postpartum.
+NICU and Pediatric patients are allowed two people.

-- Minors, Pediatrics and Neonatal Intensive Care Unit (NICU) patients: 2 banded parents or caregivers
+- Minors, Pediatrics and Neonatal Intensive Care Unit (NICU) patients: Two parents or

 - The scheduled hours for visiting hospital patients are 8 AM - 8 PM daily